ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-8-3.md

-Chapter 7: Building a Learning Network: Building Collaboration and Communication Skills
+Building Collaboration and Communication Skills
 =======================================================================================

 Building a learning network is essential for lifelong learners.
 It provides opportunities for collaboration, sharing knowledge and experiences, and expanding one's perspective.